mzschwartz5/VoxelDestroyer/README.md

 <a id="face-to-face-strain-limits"></a>
 ## <img src="icons/VoxelPaint.png" alt="voxel" width="30" align="absmiddle" />Face-to-face strain limits

 A similar painting tool exists for setting the face-to-face strain limits between voxels.
 This tool allows you to set how much the voxels can compress or stretch apart before breaking apart from their neighbors.
+The units of these strain limits are in voxel-rest-lengths, i.e. if the upper value is 5 (the default), it means voxel-voxel connections can stretch 5x their rest length before breaking.

 Like with particle mass, there's also a special _infinite strain_ value that makes face-to-face connections completely unbreakable.